Samukat/Data3001G2/README.md

 The next step is to evaluate driver performance through Turns 1–3, comparing how different inputs (braking, throttle, steering) impact lap time / speed / **(TBA - THEORY)**.

+Future work may focus on developing models that examine the impact of individual telemetry features on lap outcomes with the objective of isolating key performance indicators.
+These models could then be applied across drivers to depict variations in factors such as braking strategy, throttle application and racing lines.
+Following this analysis, a comprehensive evaluation of driving efficiency can be conducted to pinpoint the exact areas in which performance gains are realised.

 ---

 ## 4. Project Status

-### 4.1.
-Planning & Research

 - Conducted literature review on driver behaviour, braking/throttle strategies, and racing simulations
 - Identified limitations in existing studies such as the paper by Struthers called Formula One Telemetry Analysis<sup>(2)</sup> where research focused more on use of microprocessors in the Formula 1 simulator for data analysis and data structure construction for real time data graphs rather than analysis and modelling for improved lap performance.

-### 4.2 Other notes

-We aimed to create a Velocity vs Tire Direction feature representing the difference between the vehicle’s velocity vector and tire direction.
-However, this was not feasible due to missing or null velocity vector data, preventing reliable construction of the feature.

-Additionally, some cells in the final dataset remain NaN, as certain laps lacked specific data such as braking or throttle inputs.
-These laps were retained since they still contain valuable information that can be leveraged in modelling.
-Any further handling of missing values can be efficiently performed during the modelling stage.

-Finally, invalid laps (where the car went off track) were also retained and marked with a dedicated flag to preserve potentially useful behavioural and contextual data.

-### 4.3.
-Dataset Construction

-- Interpreted dataset structure
-- Visualized variables and circuit geometry
-- Cleaned data (removed off-track laps, NaNs, inadequate measurements and other filtering)
-- Constructed some basic filters (e.g. angle and distance to apex)

-### 4.4.
-Next Steps

-Future work may focus on developing models that examine the impact of individual telemetry features on lap outcomes with the objective of isolating key performance indicators.
-These models could then be applied across drivers to depict variations in factors such as braking strategy, throttle application and racing lines.
-Following this analysis, a comprehensive evaluation of driving efficiency can be conducted to pinpoint the exact areas in which performance gains are realised.

 ---